nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-config.rst

 3. **List.** The option can contain a list of possible applicable values.
 Protocols = 3, 4, 9p;

+4. **String.** String options such as export Path need not be enclosed in quotes but is recommended.
+If special characters are included, particularly non-ASCII characters, use of either single or double quotes may be required.
+Another set of strings that should be quoted are any strings that are a keyword or if spaces are part of the string.

 Including other config files
 --------------------------------------------------------------------------------